 At TB12, we train functionally to improve our ability to perform acts of daily life.
-If you are a HIITer or cross-trainer, you could greatly benefit from adopting some of our beliefs into your current training regime.
+If you are a HIITer or cross-trainer, you could greatly benefit from incorporating TB12 principles into your current training regime.

 NOURISH THE RIGHT WAY